moskk/rndc/README.md

   * manualy use classes defined in *rndcbase.rb* to create tool chains **OR**
   * use special building tool. just write a script and pass it to TCBuilder.

+## TCBuilder scripting
-TCBuilder script consists of node descriptions. every node performing some operation on jobs and have a list of nodes that will receive (or not) this job after operation is done. this descriptions are looks like this:
+TCBuilder (tool chain builder) script consists of node descriptions. every node performing some operation on jobs and have a list of nodes that will receive (or not) this job after operation is done. this descriptions are looks like this:
 `tag (operation|parameter|[quantity]) passtype receiver1,receiver2,...,receiverN`